LuxCoreRender/LuxCoreTestScenes/README.md

 This is a repository of complex LuxCoreRender test scenes in LuxCore SDL.

+### Clone/Download

+This repository uses git LFS, so you can not simply download it as a zip archive.

+To clone it, you need to have git LFS installed: https://git-lfs.github.com/

 ### Authors

 - LuxCoreRender-Wallpaper by Simon Wendsche (B.Y.O.B. at http://byob.carbonmade.com)